-Banks Tech, a division of Gale Banks Engineering, manufactures the powerplant, a purpose-built Duramax diesel engine based on the architecture of the truck engine, for the Oshkosh Joint Light Tactical Vehicle (or JLTV for short).
+Banks Tech, a division of Gale Banks Engineering, manufactures the powerplant for the Oshkosh Joint Light Tactical Vehicle (JLTV).
+A purpose-built Duramax diesel engine based on the architecture of the truck engine.
 The engine drives an Allison 2500SP six-speed automatic transmission and the vehicle also incorporates Oshkosh’s TAK-4i independent suspension.

-“Oshkosh Defense is honored that Belgium has chosen to equip its armed forces with the Oshkosh CLV,” said John Bryant, executive vice president, Oshkosh Corp. and president, Oshkosh Defense.
-“The Oshkosh CLV offers Belgian soldiers the world’s most advanced light military vehicle, delivering next-generation levels of protection, off-road mobility, speed, transportability, and seamless operational and logistical interoperability with North Atlantic Treaty Organization (NATO) allies.”
-Belgium joins the United States, the United Kingdom, Lithuania, Slovenia, and Montenegro in choosing Oshkosh JLTV.
+“Oshkosh Defense is honored that Belgium has chosen to equip its armed forces with the Oshkosh CLV,” said John Bryant.
+John is the Executive Vice President of Oshkosh Corp and President of Oshkosh Defense.
+“The Oshkosh CLV offers Belgian soldiers the world’s most advanced light military vehicle.
+It delivers the next-generation levels of protection, off-road mobility, speed, transportability, and seamless operational and logistical interoperability with North Atlantic Treaty Organization (NATO) allies.”
+Finally, the Belgian Ministry of Defense joins the United States, the United Kingdom, Lithuania, Slovenia, and Montenegro in choosing Oshkosh JLTV.